TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-11-19-how-to-flip-doctrine-odm-repositories-to-services.md

 Now:

 <blockquote class="blockquote text-center mt-5 mb-5">
-With great power comes ~~great responsibility~~...<br>
+With great power comes <strike>great responsibility</strike><br>
-lot of wasted time and money just to maintain the code up to date.
+lot of wasted time and money to keep the code up to date
 </blockquote>

-We should never use `Doctrine\ODM\MongoDB\DocumentManager` outside repository service.
-We use it typicall for `persist()` and `flush()` calls.
+We should never use `Doctrine\ODM\MongoDB\DocumentManager` outside repository services.

 ## The Painful Maintenance cost

-The best practise nowadays is to have **single service that handle the task** we give it to - whether it's data transformation, calling external API or sorting data based on users input filter:
+The best practice nowadays is to have **single service that handles the task** we give it to - whether it's data transformation, calling external API, or sorting data based on user input filter:

 ```php
 final class ProductRepository